FlowX: Towards Explainable Graph Neural Networks via Message Flows: More Experimental Results

-We report the plots of Fidelity scores with respect to different Sparsity levels for all datasets and GCN models in Figure~\ref{fig:plots1}.
+We report the plots of Fidelity+/Fidelity- scores with respect to different Sparsity levels for all datasets and GCN models in Figures~\ref{fig:gcn_fidelity+} and \ref{fig:gcn_fidelity-}.
 Clearly, the performance of our method is stable and better especially on the complex real-world datasets.